sleemanj/optiboot/dists/README.md

 Note at current time only 8A, 48P and 328P have been tested, but the others should work too, open an issue if not.

+Be sure to see the [Selectable Options (Tools Menus)](#selectable-options-tools-menus) which offers a number of ways to configure your chip beyond the defaults.

 ## ATtiny